cb125/Dynamics/README.md

 ### Unit 2: Fast Forward

 4. 24 Feb.
+For and against dynamics
-Anti-dynamics.
+  * Anti-dynamics.
 2007.
 Philippe Schlenker.
-Argues that validating classical logic should be a design goal.
-Case study: accounting for presupposition projection in a static semantics.
-Counterpoint: The view from sign language.
+    Argues that validating
+    classical logic should be a design goal.
+Case study: accounting for presupposition projection in a
+    static semantics.
+  * The view from sign language.
 2011.
-   ASL provides an argument in favor of doing donkeys dynamically.
+    On the other hand, ASL provides an argument in favor of doing donkeys dynamically.

 5. 3 Mar.
 Discourse dynamics, pragmatics, and indefinites.
 2012.
 Karen Lewis.
 Even the ability of an indefinite